RHY3756547/LD30-Low-Battery-2/README.md

 Believe it or not, this mainly served as a test for rendering tiled maps using WebGL, with a kind of deferred lighting setup.
 This was the bulk of the game's development - ideally more time could have been spent on levels or art, but I wanted to try something new instead.

+If you feel the game is too complicated to jump into immediately, you can mess around in the practice mode at /sandbox.html.

 Ludum Dare page:
 http://ludumdare.com/compo/ludum-dare-30/?action=preview&uid=7339